nabeelaccount/flask-api-SQLAlchemy/README.md

 ## Running the application locally

 Prerequeists
-- You've created a file named .env with a key DATABASE_URL and the value as the database URL in the following format
+- You've created a file named .env with a key DATABASE_URL and the value as the database URL in the following format.
+Please make sure not to commit this file to GitHub or Docker.
 ```
 'postgresql://user:password@postgres-database-endpoint:5432/transactions'
 ```